arjunbamba/cosmological-horizon/README.md

     * From the main menu bar, choose File > Open
     * In the dialog that opens, select the directory that contains the desired source code.
 In our case, this is simply the root directory that was cloned/downloaded from GitHub.
     * Click Open/OK.
-    * If there's a pop-up asking you to specify whether you want the new project to be opened in a separate window, click 'New Window'.
+    * If there's a pop-up asking you to specify whether you want the new project to be opened in a separate window, click `New Window`.
 3. The primary files in this project assume that you have certain packages/dependencies installed (e.g. matplotlib, numpy, opencv-python, scipy, ffmpeg, etc.).
 If you do not have these packages installed in PyCharm, please continue with step 4.
 Otherwise, if you do have these packages installed, skip to step 8.
 4. To install the needed dependencies, from the main menu bar, select PyCharm > Preferences.
-5. In the window that opens, navigate to and open the 'Project: cosmological-horizon-...' submenu on the left side.
+5. In the window that opens, navigate to and open the `Project: cosmological-horizon-...` submenu on the left side.
 Within the submenu, select Python Interpreter.

 ![Figure 1](/Figure_1.png "Figure 1")
 **Figure 1**

-6. Click the '+' icon to add new packages.
+6. Click the `+` icon to add new packages.
 Please make sure you have the following packages installed: matplotlib, numpy, opencv-python, scipy.
 Others that may be needed due to dependencies: astropy, pandas.
     * Please refer to **Figure 1** that shows all packages in my environment for reference and to debug any dependency/package issues. **Note: not all the packages that I have are likely needed.**
     * Also, note here that my Python Interpreter is Python 3.9.
 7. Now, to install ffmpeg, open terminal and run `brew install ffmpeg`.
 This command assumes that you have the Mac package manager, Homebrew, installed on your computer; if you don't, please refer to guide (b) to install homebrew first and then return to install ffmpeg.